 About Our Research

-Welcome to the UF Health Diabetes Institute Clinical Research page.
-We are passionate about our research, and would like to offer you as much information as possible about the exciting possibility of you volunteering for research.
+Welcome to the UF Health Diabetes Institute.
+We are passionate about our clinical research, and would like to offer you as much information as possible about the exciting possibility of you volunteering for research.
 By becoming a research participant, you will partner with us in gaining new knowledge for our ultimate goal: improving the lives of people with diabetes.

 Clinical trials are a partnership between people affected by diabetes and doctors to help find ways to treat, predict, prevent, and reverse the disease.
 These trials seek to improve day-to-day diabetes management and prevent diabetes-related complications.
 Each study tries to answer specific scientific questions.
 Clinical trials that involve patients are the final stage of careful and extensive diabetes research taking place in the laboratory.
 Participants in clinical trials are offered the opportunity to play a more active role in their own health care, learn about new research treatments, and help others by contributing to medical research.